Soumendu-Python/DATA-SCIENCE-PROJECTS/IMAGE RECOGNITION/README.md

-<h1>IMAGE RECOGNITION USING CNN<h1>
+##IMAGE RECOGNITION USING CNN##
-<h3>This project is based on Image Recognition through Convolution Neural Network technique.
+This project is based on Image Recognition through Convolution Neural Network technique.

 There are images belonging to 6 categories in the dataset namely Buildings, Forest, Glacier, Mountain, Sea and Street.